Last updated on May 5, 2026

 The Hobbit Mechanics

-There are some safe bets here: Hobbits (halflings) and dwarves will definitely appear, as should Gandalf and Smaug.
-We can expect goblins, wargs, elves, and humans, and some lands to represent Mirkwood, the Lonely Mountain, and Lake-town, among others.
+There are some safe bets here: More hobbits (halflings) and dwarves will definitely appear, as should Gandalf and Smaug.
+We can expect goblins, wargs, elves, and humans, and the creature types could matter a great deal.
+The lands that represent Mirkwood, the Lonely Mountain, and Lake-town can really round out the feel of the set's mechanics.

-Given the Battle of Five Armies, amass could return, though with goblins rather than orcs.
-With the breadth of Tolkien’s legendarium, I expect that sagas could return.
+Given the build up for the Battle of Five Armies, amass could return, though with goblins rather than orcs.
+With the breadth of Tolkienโs legendarium, I expect that sagas could return.

-Bilbo was a rogue in LTR, so his cards should be rogues in The Hobbit.
+Bilbo was a rogue in LTR, so thankfully his cards are rogues in The Hobbit.
 Bard the Bowman will be an archer, and there should be some nobles like Thorin, Thranduil, and others.

 Speculation